Key Information

 Rosanne Jepson, BVSc MVetMed PhD DipACVIM DipECVIM-CA FHEA MRCVS

-Associate Professor in Small Animal Internal Medicine
+Professor of Small Animal Internal Medicine

 The Royal Veterinary College